annette-alca/ETL-AWS-Project-Team8/README.md

 ![alt text](image.png)

 After the initial extraction of data, the process is triggered every 20 minutes to collect latest updates to any of the original tables.
-If there are any new data, these saved into the Warehouse.
+If there are any new data, these are saved into the Warehouse.
+If an error occurs, Cloudwatch email alerts are triggered.

 This project was written in <ins>Python</ins> using modules:
 - pg8000 for database connections